MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-preview.md

 ### <a name="add-your-own-data-to-an-empty-trial-company"></a>Add Your Own Data to an Empty Trial Company

 If you want to try out [!INCLUDE[prod_short](includes/prod_short.md)] with your own data, you can switch to a free 30-day trial with an empty company.
 The **Set up my company** assisted setup guide can help you specify basic information about your business.
 Optionally, you can import data from your existing business management solution so that you can evaluate [!INCLUDE[prod_short](includes/prod_short.md)] with your own data.
 However, we recommend that you do not use a free trial to help run your business.
 Contact [a reselling partner](/dynamics365/business-central/across-faq#findpartner) to learn more about how to get started with [!INCLUDE[prod_short](includes/prod_short.md)].
+The partner can also help you migrate your data to [!INCLUDE [prod_short](includes/prod_short.md)] online.

 If 30 days are not enough for you to decide, you can extend your trial.
 For more information, see [Need More Time to Decide Whether to Subscribe?](admin-extend-trial.md).